 From this introduction on, there are some incredibly cool shots from the show.
-The police station “mexican standoff” may be the most intense from the trailer, and will likely occur at a pivotal scene in the series.
-The group hangings and other violent imagery suggests that Jones is over her head in this circumstance, and the music used in the trailer perfectly conveys the intensity.
+The police station “Mexican standoff” may be the most intense from the trailer, and will likely occur at a pivotal scene in the series.
+The group hangings and other violent imagery suggest that Jones is over her head in this circumstance, and the music used in the trailer perfectly conveys the intensity.

-Last but not least, we get a couple frames of Carrie-Anne Moss in the trailer.
+Last but not least, we get a couple of frames of Carrie-Anne Moss in the trailer.
 It was just a couple of weeks ago that we got confirmation of her character, Jeri Hogarth.
-As ComicBook.com explained, Marvel gender swapped Hogarth after they got Moss.
+As ComicBook.com explained, Marvel gender-swapped Hogarth after they got Moss.
 Hogarth is an attorney that is friendly to superheroes in the comics, with close ties to Iron Fist and Luke Cage.
-Not only is it great to see Moss working in an action packed world again, but it helps add to the great side characters of the TV MCU.
+Not only is it great to see Moss working in an action-packed world again, but it helps add to the great side characters of the TV MCU.
 With Moss, Rosario Dawson, and Elden Henson, Marvel TV has found interesting non-powered characters to help the show stay grounded.

 The trailer displays the problems that Jessica Jones will be facing front and center, with PTSD, and substance abuse potentially the least of her problems.
 It may also have the ability to convey important messages about mental illness, even if that illness affects someone who can stop a moving car.
 The show looks to confront these issues head-on, while still proving loyal to the MCU and comic book lore.
 Considering that a relationship with Cage seems likely, Kilgrave looks like a real threat, and that Jones’ must battle her own demons, Marvel’s Jessica Jones looks to be another exciting chapter in the MCU.